 Washington University East Asian Library Journal Taiyo Document Delivery

-Based on the license agreement with Yagi Shoten, the Taiyo CD-ROM set will be subject to document delivery to patrons of Washington University and five other universities (University of Missouri, the University of Kansas, the University of Illinois, the University of Iowa and the University of Texas) free of charge.
-Upon libraries' requests for an article through our document delivery system, the Washington University Library can search for and sends the article to the particular library via fax, email attachment and standard mail.
-Besides the conventional ILL system, the request for article from Taiyo can be directly processed at the East Asian Library via online request form or email.
+Based on the license agreement with Yagi Shoten, the Taiyo CD-ROM set is available for document delivery to patrons of Washington University and five other universities (University of Missouri, University of Kansas, University of Illinois, University of Iowa and University of Texas) free of charge.
+Upon libraries' requests for an article through our document delivery system, the Washington University Library can search for and send the article to the requesting library via fax, email (as an attachment) and standard mail.
+Besides the conventional ILL system, the request for article from Taiyo can be directly processed at the East Asian Library by submitting requests via email.
+For direct requests, please download a request form ([Word], [PDF]) and email the completed form to firstname.lastname@example.org.
+(The PDF form is editable, but requires the Adobe Reader).

-Faculty, staff, graduate students, and undergraduate students with valid library card from University of Kansas, the University of Illinois, the University of Iowa and the University of Texas will be eligible for the service.
+Faculty, staff, graduate students, and undergraduate students with valid library card from Washington University in St. Louis, the University of Kansas, the University of Illinois, the University of Iowa and the University of Texas are eligible for the service.

 Source of Information

 Taiyo Somokuji (OCLC# 45599155) is a printed index for the Taiyo.
-In addition, the one of the CDs from the Taiyo set is index of Taiyo and can be sold separately for 4800 yen.
-Individual libraries may purchase Taiyo Somokuji or the index CD in order to search citations of specific title, author, year and page number.
+In addition, one of the CDs from the Taiyo set is the index of Taiyo and can be purchased separately for 4800 yen.
+Individual libraries may obtain Taiyo Somokuji or the index CD in order to search citations of specific title, author, year and page number.

-Document Delivery requests through the request form below, Washington University ILL system, or you may directly contact with Washington University East Asian Library.
+Document Delivery requests can be submitted through the Washington University ILL system, or you may directly contact the Washington University East Asian Library.
+For direct requests, please download a request form ([Word], [PDF]) and email the completed form to email@example.com.(The PDF form is editable, but requires the Adobe Reader).

 http://library.wustl.edu/units/ea/cd-roms.html (under Taiyo CD-ROM)

-If you have any questions regarding this document delivery, please contact to: firstname.lastname@example.org
+If you have any questions regarding this document delivery, please contact: firstname.lastname@example.org